alexhsamuel/apsis/docs/configuring-jobs.rst

 Dependencies
 ''''''''''''

-The `dependency` precondition causes a run to wait until another run exists in a given state.
+The `dependency` condition causes a run to wait until another run exists in a given state.
 Specify the job ID of the dependency, and any arguments.

 .. code:: yaml

-    precondition:
+    condition:
         type: dependency
         job_id: "previous job"
         args: